mkobetic/ktop/README.md

 ## TODO

+* [ ] there is a significant discrepancy between what kubectl node describe shows and ktop
 * [ ] support reverse sort order
 * [ ] some filtering will likely be needed for larger clusters
+  * [ ] allow filtering to only nodes and pods from a given namespace
+  * [ ] allow filtering to nodes named matching a pattern